-This year, our WaterSource18 conference will be reviewing how catchment science, evidence-based land management and international learning can futureproof water quality in Wales.
+This year, our WaterSource18 conference reviewed how catchment science, evidence-based land management and international learning can futureproof water quality in Wales.

 Global learning opportunity

-We are delighted to be joined by representatives from New York’s Catskill Watershed Corporation, Watershed Agricultural Council and the New York City Department of Environment’s Water Supply Bureau who will deliver our keynote speech on 20 Years of Catchment Management in the Catskill Watershed, New York.
+We were delighted to be joined by representatives from the New York City Department of Environment’s Water Supply Bureau, the Watershed Agricultural Council, and the Catskill Watershed Corporation who will deliver our keynote speech on 20 Years of Catchment Management in the Catskills Watershed, New York.

 An evidence-based approach to catchment management

-During the day, we will also be demonstrating how our evidence-based approach to catchment management is leading to improvements in raw water quality, share our PR19 plans for furthering Catchment Science and identify shared values, common interests and opportunities for future collaboration.
+During the day, we demonstrated how our evidence-based approach to catchment management is leading to improvements in raw water quality, share our PR19 plans for furthering Catchment Science and identify shared values, common interests and opportunities for future collaboration.